USS Iwo Jima (LPH-2): First cruises and Cuban Missile Crisis

-WestPac cruises
+Western Pacific cruises

 Iwo Jima operated out of her home port during the first half of 1963, carrying out amphibious exercises and training.
 She departed on 30 August on her long-delayed Western Pacific cruise.
 Joining the 7th Fleet, she ranged from Hawaii to the Philippines and Taiwan.

-On 31 October 1963, Iwo Jima departed Philippine waters for special operations along the coast of South Vietnam, standing by to protect American nationals during a period of increased strife.
-She returned to Subic Bay on 12 November.
+On 31 October 1963, Iwo Jima departed Philippine waters for special operations along the coast of South Vietnam, standing by to protect American nationals during a period of increased tension.
+She returned to Subic Bay Naval Base on 12 November.
 The following months, she sailed with Special Landing Forces of Marines for rigorous amphibious assault and landing raids practice off the coasts of Taiwan and Okinawa.
 After unloading ammunition at Sasebo, Japan, she departed on 13 April 1964 to return to San Diego, arriving on 28 April.
 Following amphibious training with Marines along the California seaboard, she overhauled in the Long Beach Naval Shipyard.
 This work was completed by 7 December 1964, when Iwo Jima began amphibious refresher training ranging to the Hawaiian Islands.
 On 13 March 1965, she departed Pearl Harbor for San Diego, arriving six days later.